 Ticks are blood-sucking parasites that belong to the arachnid family, meaning they are related to mites and spiders.
 Your pet is a target for ticks that need to attach and feed on blood.

 - Ticks are broadly classified as soft ticks and hard ticks.
 The hard ticks are the most common found on pets.

-- Ticks goes through four life stages from egg, larvae, nymph and adult.
+- Ticks go through four life stages from egg, larvae, nymph, and adult.
 Adults require a large host to get a blood meal necessary for reproduction.

 - Protect your pet against ticks by spraying, using a tick collar, or using a spot-on that will prevent ticks from attaching especially when the pet is out in wooded or grassy areas.